orrishu/clean-react-starter/README.md

 babel-plugin-react-css-modules 5.2.6;
 mobx 4.13.0 (to allow compile for IE, cannot use mobx 5).
-note: use sass-loader ^10.0.0 due to issues on npm start.
+note: use sass-loader ^10.0.0 due to issues on npm start. removed "node-sass": "^5.0.0" as it is not in use and failed on node 16.3.0
 ```
 prerequisites
 ------------
 ```
 node >= 12.6.0;
-updated for node version 14.14.0, start and rebuild scripts working as expected.
+updated for node version 16.3.0, start and rebuild scripts working as expected.
 ```
 development
 -----------